 At first, this chapter feels like it’s there just to kill time.
 However, near the end, it’s clear it’s meant to progress Chitoge’s feelings when she admits to Mimiko that she is indeed in love with Raku.
 Fortunately, this confession gets Mimiko to back off of her assertion that the two of them aren’t a real couple.
 However, I’m wondering if Mimiko may reappear again at some point for some reason.
 With how much focus was placed on Mimiko in this chapter, I suspect she’s a character who may return every once in a while, trying to get a scoop for the paper.

 Stealth Symphony CH:020

-Before reading this chapter, I had read a report on ANN saying that this manga had been cancelled, and that this would be the last chapter.
+Before reading this chapter, I had read a report on Anime News Network saying that this manga had been cancelled, and that this would be the last chapter.
 As I read this chapter, it was obvious that the mangaka was trying to throw as much information out as possible before wrapping up the manga.
-Probably the worst part of this was how quickly Slice changed his mind about killing Alice; it just felt forced.
+Probably the worst part of this was how quickly Slice changed his mind about killing Alice, because it just felt forced.
 The chapter also felt a bit rushed.
 I can’t complain too much about this, knowing the situation the mangaka found himself in.
 I’m sure that if the series hadn’t been cancelled, what was seen in this chapter would have been developed more as the series progressed.

 AX Con Report

-This section has text describing what Viz did at their various panels, and this was followed by pictures of cosplayers.
+This section has text describing what VIZ Media did at their various panels, and this was followed by pictures of cosplayers.
 I did enjoy looking at the pictures of the various cosplayers, although my favorite was the picture of the people cosplaying as Jugo and Kimimaro from the Naruto franchise.
 However, the baby in the Saiyan suit was my second favorite.

 Additional reviews of Weekly Shonen Jump: